 Pre-season friendlies are often over-read tactically.
 The more immediate King’s Lynn value is physical.

 Clement inherited a team last season that needed greater durability, stronger habits and a clearer collective edge.
-His early Norwich messaging, including his first club interview, leaned heavily into building foundations rather than selling quick theatre.
+His first Norwich interview leaned heavily into building foundations, pressing with aggression and creating a more proactive side.

 That is why the July 4 game should be judged through the lens of repeat actions rather than scoreline.
 Pressing distances, recovery runs, duel sharpness and how quickly players absorb structure after a heavy training block will tell the staff more than a comfortable friendly result.